This text is translated into Russian by google automatic human level neural machine.

 The phenomenon of the Japanese mass cult is on guard of public order

-Not many people know that every fourth copy of book and magazine products in Japan is manga (comics).
-The first Japanese humorous drawings with signatures are dated 11 century.
-This tradition permeates history so deeply that when in the 10th century the Americans brought to Japan the technology of the modern comics, it got on a strong cultural platform.
-The Japanese "imported" the external form of the American product - colorful frames with "clouds" for speech, and, filling it with their content, launched an industry, the scale of which at that time Americans did not dream.
+Not many people know that every fourth copy of book and magazine production in Japan is manga (comics).
+The first Japanese humorous drawings with signatures date back to the 11th century.
+This tradition permeates history so deeply that when the technology of modern comics was brought to Japan by the Americans in the 19th century, it hit a solid cultural platform.
+The Japanese "imported" the external form of the American product - colorful frames with "clouds" for speech, and, filling it with their own content, launched an industry the scale of which at that time was never dreamed of by the Americans.

 To understand the essence of the "manga", we must first understand the Japanese national character, which is still a mystery to any uninitiated Western man.
 Japan until the middle of the 12th century actually "cooked in its own juice," and being closed to the outside world, it gave birth to a completely unique type of mentality, completely incomprehensible to people "from the big earth".
 The country is inhabited by a very closed people, living on a collective principle and holy following the centuries-old traditions.
 Everyone here sacrifices his own interests in the interests of the group.
 The greatest merit is to have an unblemished reputation, the biggest shame is to be expelled from the collective.
 Japanese society mercilessly squeezes the "quality", giving in return a sense of comfort, stability, security and equality in the group.
 But if this is so, where does the "I" go?